 Videos will be accepted conditionally.
 The chairs may ask you to shorten your video further, to improve edits, or otherwise to prepare it for public consumption.
 You will be given a short period of time to revise your video and re-submit a final version for approval and screening at the conference.

 Video Showcase Selection Process

-Videos will be curated by a small group of curators, including the Video Showcase Chairs, according to two main criteria:
+Videos will be juried by a small group of judges, including the Video Showcase Chairs, according to two main criteria: